mstksg/inCode/copy/entries/shake.md

 dependencies.

-For example, almost everything we've done can be done with a simple `Makefile`.
+For example, almost everything we've done can be done with a simple Makefile.
 What does Haskell offer to the scripting scene?

 #### Strong Typing